 Source: US Geological Survey (USGS), Reference and Outline Maps of the United States - Rivers and Lakes

-Virginia has been shaped by its rivers.
+Water is key to the topography of Virginia, as well as to its lifeforms.
+Virginia's surface has been shaped by its rivers.
 Storms have carved away at the land since the continents and the atmosphere emerged, and the rivers have carried "Virginia" mountains to the oceans before the current mountains (or oceans) even existed.

 Church Hill in Richmond, site of Patrick Henry's Give Me Liberty or Give Me Death speech at St. John's Church on March 23, 1775, is on the high ground (watershed divide) between Shockoe Creek and Stony Run/Gillie Creek